 In order to maintain STAs that are not aware of the establishment of the CDMG Protected Period because they have begun listening to the medium after the establishment of a CDMG Protected Period, a CDMG STA that established a CDMG Protected Period should transmit additional RTSs on the channels that are the same as the channels when establishing the CDMG Protected Period.
 Additional two RTS frames should be sent at the end of every (aDMGPPMinListeningTime – aRTSTimeoutTime) interval during the CDMG Protected Period if the duration of the RTS/DMG CTS handshake(s) exchange is less than the time remaining in the SP.

 A CDMG PCP/AP can merge the time interval of Listening Mode when creating a CDMG Protected Period and the channel measurement time during SPSH (see 10.31) by using the Protected Period field and the Directional Channel Quality Request element.
-If a pair of CDMG STAs within the BSS should create a Protected Period for their SP, the PCP/AP may transmit the Directional Channel Quality Request element to a pair of STAs.
-The directional channel measurement time interval indicated by the Directional Channel Quality Request element of one pair STAs should cover the Listening Mode that begins at the start of the SP of this pair of STAs.
-Thus, the pair of STAs can perform channel monitoring required by the Protected Period establishing and the channel measurement required by the SPSH mechanism simultaneously.
-The PCP/AP may use the received Directional Channel Quality Report element after the Listening Mode for subsequent SPSH.
+If the PCP/AP determines two SPs allocated for two pairs of CDMG STAs within the BSS should both be created withProtected Period, the PCP/AP may transmit Directional Channel Quality Request elements to the two pairs of STAs based on allocation positions of the SPs for the two pairs of STAs.
+The directional channel measurement time interval indicated by the Directional Channel Quality Request element of one pair of STAs should cover the Listening Mode that begins at the start of the SP of this pair of STAs.
+Thus, the two pairs of STAs can direct its receive antenna to its peer STA involved in the same SP, to perform channel monitoring required by the Protected Period establishing and perform the directional channel quality measurement required by the SPSH mechanism simultaneously.
+The PCP/AP may use the received Directional Channel Quality Report elements after the Listening Mode for subsequent SPSH after the beginning of the next BI.

 8.4.2.134 Extended Schedule element